Eric O'Grady: Fictional character biography

-Ant-Man and The Wasp

 The story opens to Eric O'Grady using his position with the Secret Avengers as a tool for sexual encounters with various women.
 Black Fox comes to him with info regarding A.I.M. to hopefully boost O'Grady's relationship with Hank Pym.
 When Abigail comes by, Eric admits his longing for a relationship with the intention of starting one, only for Abigail to find evidence of him being unfaithful.
 She leaves commenting he is improving as a superhero but sucks at being a person.
 O'Grady goes to Pym's lab, as Hank and Reed Richards discuss how to save their reality from being overwritten.
 Eric offers to help but is told to wait with his info.
 Eric waits and talks with Tigra, who knows about him using his powers to peep on women, warning him not to try it with her.
 Running into Striker, Finesse and Veil, O'Grady talks the ladies into a private drinking party, where he passes out and they put shaving cream on his face before leaving him.
 After a bizarre break-in, O'Grady is awakened to find Striker standing over him, who he blames for the shaving cream and starts a fight.
 Tigra saves O'Grady from Striker's powers, just as Pym then finally explains the situation believing O'Grady brought in an alien who stole from Pym.
 When it is revealed that Fox used O'Grady to create an entrance and exit for a thief to steal an object from Pym's lab, O'Grady takes responsibility and teams up with Pym to retrieve the stolen object.
 They travel together into the mindscape and awaken through an old man's dream.
-The thief uses dreams to travel and is being manipulated by A.I.M. agent Monica Rappaccini to steal "Heaven" (a virtual reality created to protect Bill Foster's consciousness) and to recruit Hank Pym into A.I.M.
+The thief uses dreams to travel and is being manipulated by A.I.M. agent Monica Rappaccini to steal "Heaven", a virtual reality created to protect Bill Foster's consciousness, and to recruit Pym into A.I.M.
 While Pym spends hours escaping Monica's traps and torture devices, O'Grady manipulates Anethesia into helping him save Foster by pretending to sell out the Avengers.
 They stall enough for the Avengers to attack the cell and rescue them before Pym causes the enemy ship to teleport to Earth-9939.